Experience being a Primate Keeper for a Day!

 “It will stay with me forever!”

 Please Note: As a ‘hands on’ experience, you will be required to work alongside the trained primate welfare team in any weather conditions.
 The work does require some physical exertion.
 Please ask for advice if you have any medical condition or disability that you are concerned may affect your ability to enjoy the experience to the full.
 We will make every effort to adapt the experience to your needs.
 There is no direct contact with the monkeys at any point during the day.
-For insurance purposes, the adult scheme is only open to those aged sixteen and over.
+For insurance purposes, the scheme is only open to those aged 18 and over.